Built by Metorial, the integration platform for agentic AI.

 Use Cases

-This MCP server enables a wide range of calendar automation scenarios:
+This MCP server enables a wide range of calendar automation and integration scenarios: